jeffy893/posterity/personal-works/README.md

 ## Personal Themes

 These works explore:
-- **Family heritage** and the importance of genealogical connection
 - **Personal identity** and the intersection of individual and cultural influences
 - **Professional calling** and the alignment of work with personal values
 - **Cultural perspective** and the influence of background on worldview